-The main diagnosis of a heel spur is made by X-ray where a bony growth on the heel can be seen.
+- The main diagnosis of a heel spur is made by X-ray where a bony growth on the heel can be seen.

 What causes a heel spur?

 Formation of a heel spur is thought to be due to repetitive trauma.
-This could be due to repetitive longitudinal traction on the plantar fascia insertion on the calcaneum or repetitive mechanical trauma to the plantar fascia or the small muscles of the foot which insert into the calcaneus.
+This could be due to repetitive traction (pulling) on the plantar fascia insertion on the calcaneus (heel bone).
+Or repetitive trauma to the plantar fascia, or the small muscles of the foot which insert into the calcaneus.

 Heel Spur Treatment

-Apply a cold therapy wrap regularly for 10 minutes at a time every hour initially to reduce pain and inflammation of the surrounding tissues.
+Ice – apply a cold therapy wrap regularly for 10 minutes at a time every hour initially to reduce pain and inflammation of the surrounding tissues.
 As symptoms subside, the frequency of application can reduce to 2 or 3 times per day.

-Anti-Inflammatory medicine (e.g. ibuprofen) may be prescribed by a doctor but always check with a medical professional first.
+Medication – anti-Inflammatory medicine (e.g. ibuprofen) may be prescribed by a doctor but always check with a medical professional first.
 Taking some medications such as ibuprofen should not be done if the patient has asthma.

-Shoe inserts can help to take the pressure off the heel spur and reduce pain.
+Shoe inserts – can help to take the pressure off the heel spur and reduce pain.
 If these treatments do not significantly ease the symptoms then surgical excision of the extra bone may be an option, but

-Exercises and stretches to keep the foot and ankle strong and mobile are important as long as pain allows.
-Stretching the plantar fascia is important, especially if symptoms are worse in the morning.
+Exercises – in particular stretches to keep your foot and ankle strong and mobile are important, if pain allows.
+Stretching the plantar fascia is particularly important, especially if symptoms are worse in the morning.

 Ultimately, getting rid of long-term pain means stretching the plantar fascia so it does not put additional strain on the insertion to the heel.

 Plantar Fasciitis Night Splint

 Some people may find them uncomfortable to wear, but if you can gradually increase the wearing time each night then the results can be worth it.
 Wearing a night splint is more effective then plantar fasciitis stretches alone.

 J. ,Yassaie, O. and Mirjalili, S. A. (2017), The plantar calcanealspur: a review of anatomy, histology, etiology and key associations.
 J. Anat., 230: 743-751. doi:10.1111/joa.12607

-- American College of Foot and Ankle Surgeons Clinical Consensus Statement: Diagnosis and Treatment of Adult Acquired Infracalcaneal Heel Pain Schneider, Harry P. et al. The Journal of Foot and Ankle Surgery, Volume 57, Issue 2, 370 – 381
+- American College of Foot and Ankle Surgeons Clinical Consensus Statement: Diagnosis and Treatment of Adult Acquired Infracalcaneal Heel Pain.
+Schneider, Harry P. et al. The Journal of Foot and Ankle Surgery, Volume 57, Issue 2, 370 – 381